Gojaman/fivexl-terraform-fun-task/README.md

 # FiveXL Terraform Fun Task

-This repository contains my solution to the **FiveXL Terraform Fun Task**, demonstrating multiple ways to host a website on AWS using **Terraform**, following production-oriented best practices such as remote state, environment separation, and infrastructure as code.
+This repository contains my solution to the FiveXL Terraform Fun Task, demonstrating multiple ways to host a website on AWS using Terraform, following production-oriented best practices such as remote state, environment separation, and infrastructure as code.

----

 ## Overview

 The goal of this task is to:

-- Explore and implement **multiple AWS website hosting approaches**
+* Explore and implement multiple AWS website hosting approaches
-- Use **Terraform exclusively** to provision infrastructure
+* Use Terraform exclusively to provision infrastructure
-- Support **auto redeployment** on content changes
+* Support auto redeployment on content changes
-- Ensure **stable endpoints**
+* Ensure stable endpoints
-- Demonstrate **multi-account / multi-environment** deployment (dev & prod)
+* Demonstrate multi-account / multi-environment deployment (dev & prod)

-I implemented **Option A (S3 + CloudFront)** fully and structured the codebase to support additional approaches (Option B).
+I implemented Option A (S3 + CloudFront) fully and structured the codebase to support additional approaches (Option B).

----

 ## Architecture Options